Wizkiller96/WizBot/README.md

 #### Inviting your bot to your server

 ![Invite the bot to your server](https://cdn.nadeko.bot/tutorial/bot-invite-guide.gif)

-todo: update gif to show enabling of privileged intents

 - On the **General Information** tab, copy your `Application ID` from your [applications page][DiscordApp].
 - Replace the `YOUR_CLIENT_ID_HERE` in this link: